Bumper Offer - Urjas oil Just @ Rs. 1

 What is the effect of Afol on the Heart?

-Afol is completely safe for the heart.
+Afol is not harmful for the heart.

 Afol should not be taken with following medicines due to severe side effects it may cause to patients -